 Coach Training and Experience

-- Psychologist-Coach: MentorCoach, Professional Coach/Life Coach Training Program, designed for psychologists.
-Coaching practicum work included individuals and groups; designed and led two group coaching tele-seminars for mothers who were all-but dissertation (ABD) graduate students.
+h, Professional Coach/Life Coach Training Program initially designed for psychologists.
+Coaching practicum work included individuals and groups; designed and led two group coaching tele-seminars for new mothers who were seeking support to complete their dissertations.

 Buddhist Psychology : Meditation & Psychotherapy : Mindfulness/Self-Compassion Training and Experience

 - Meditation and Psychotherapy Training: Attend annual Meditation and Psychotherapy conferences through Harvard Medical School where leading-edge Western scholars, teachers, and expert-psychotherapists teach alongside beloved Eastern masters such as His Holiness the Dalai Lama and Thich Nhat Hanh.